libbyschuknight/tid_til/mistakes_improvements_learnings/2021_01_02_03_04_05_mistakes_improvements_learning.md

-# January / February / March 2021 Mistakes, Improvements, Learning and Stuff
+# January / February / March / April / May 2021 Mistakes, Improvements, Learning and Stuff

 ## Getting VS Code to be default editor for git stuff